 2. What do you envision for the future of your industry?

 This question can be left up to interpretation, which can be very telling.
-The healthcare industry is rapidly changing, and in today’s workforce, it’s important to build a team of innovative, creative thinkers — regardless of the industry.
+The healthcare industry is rapidly changing, and in today’s workforce, it’s important to build a team of innovative, creative thinkers — regardless if you're in the dental industry, optometry, or veterinary medicine.
 When you have a team full of employees who can offer ideas on how to do things better, that's how a company grows.

 Creative thinkers often make connections that will better your workplace.
 The key here is to look for signs that the candidate is not only innovative but that they can also adapt to change.